cmb347827/url-shortening/README.md

 ### What I learned
+- First of please ignore the deployment here in github, and only visit the Nelitfy version.
+The github deployed version won't work correctly.
+See the Netlify link above.
 - I decided to go by a url format help site, as it's been a while since I looked at url formats.
 I used the recommend format to come up with the regular expression that is used to detect if the url is valid format.
 See link 1.
 My regex does accept the protocol schema, as the design allows this.
 - I tried to find ways to integrate my code with the cleanuri.api.
 I tried using fetch() as well as XMLHttpRequest(), which I know is old , both caused CORS errors.
 Then I read about using a proxy server (for instance, CORS anywhere) to circumvent the CORS error.
   This did not work either as also CORS anywhere was no longer functional.
 See link 2.
 Somebody at Discord said I will need backend for this, and this includes Node and Netlify , for serverless functions.